Identity Context

 When an Authorizer evaluates a policy, it receives an Identity Context from the calling application.

-property of that Identity Context instructs the Authorizer how to identify the user:
+The Identity Context instructs the Authorizer whether and how to populate the input.user

 .